Playtest Thursday @ NYU Game Center • Mar 14

 Returned to Playtest Thursday with my game now in paper form: a deck consisting of hypothetical question cards and random words.
 After the reception of my presentation earlier in the week, I was unsure how it would play with groups of strangers, but then again, this is an audience that’s invested in playing and making games.

 So glad I went.
 It was so much fun!
-I played four rounds.
+I played four rounds, and the stories we told were imaginative and entertaining.
 To my knowledge, only one of my playtesters was a NYU student.

 Round 1: Two Players